Lyle to register for a class, or to request additional information.

 Metal Clay is a revolutionary new technology in jewelry making.
 This new material consists of microscopic particles of metal, such as silver, gold, bronze, or copper, mixed with an organic binder and water.
 It is worked like any soft modeling clay and, when dry, can be fired with a handheld torch, in a kiln, or on a gas stovetop.
 The binder burns away, leaving you with a solid piece of pure metal and a beautiful piece of jewelry.

-Beginning Silver Clay
+Beginning Silver Clay (on demand only)

-If you are interested in working with metal clay or have lost confidence in your ability to create with it, this class is for you...it’s a 2-hour introduction/refresher that will provide you with the basic skills for successfully shaping, forming, joining and finishing your metal clay work.
+If you are interested in working with metal clay or have lost confidence in your ability to create with it, this class is for you...it’s a 3-hour introduction/refresher that will provide you with the basic skills for successfully shaping, forming, joining and finishing your metal clay work.

-Beginning Bronze/Copper Clay
+Beginning Bronze/Copper Clay (on demand only)

-In this 2-hour introduction, you'll get hands-on experience using powdered or regular base metal clay, while creating a basic design in earrings or a pendant.
+In this 3-hour introduction, you'll get hands-on experience using powdered or regular base metal clay, while creating a basic design in earrings or a pendant.
 You'll also learn how to fire and finish your base metal creations.

 Add pizzazz to your metal clay creations with the sparkle of dichroic glass.
 In this class, you’ll learn how to design metal clay jewelry using dichroic glass as a focal point.
 Projects will be based on configuration of the glass shape and form.
 Discussion includes glass compatibility and firing schedules.